 Public schools in Turkey

 High school education in Turkey is comprised of different branches, including general, vocational and technical schools, with each having a different educational focus.
-Upon finishing their secondary education, students are awarded the Lise Diplomasi Diploma (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.
+Upon finishing their secondary education, students are awarded the Lise Diplomasi (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.

 The language of instruction at public schools is Turkish, but all children are required to learn a foreign language.
 Language choices are typically either English, German, Spanish or French.

 The school day is generally made up of a morning and afternoon session, with the school week running from Monday to Friday.
 The academic year in Turkey generally runs from mid-September through to early June and is divided into two semesters.

 Private schools in Turkey

-Private schools in Turkey follow the Turkish national curriculum, with the language of instruction being Turkish, while some of the more prestigious private schools offer a bilingual education.
+Private schools in Turkey follow the Turkish national curriculum, with the language of instruction being Turkish.
+Some of the more prestigious private schools offer bilingual education.

 Expat children wanting to attend a private school in Turkey will have to undergo a general exam to determine their level of competency.

 International schools in Turkey

-Most international schools are based in Ankara and Istanbul, with these schools covering various international curricula and teaching in a number of foreign languages, including English, German and French.
+Most international schools are based in Ankara and Istanbul.
+These schools cover various international curricula and teach in several foreign languages, including English, German and French.

-Spaces are often limited at international schools in Turkey, particularly in Ankara, which has a large diplomatic community due to the number of foreign embassies in the city, so expat parents need to plan well ahead to secure a spot for their child.
+Spaces are often limited at international schools in Turkey.
+This is particularly true in Ankara, which has a large diplomatic community due to the number of foreign embassies in the city.
+So, expat parents need to plan well ahead to secure a spot for their child.

-Most international schools offer students the opportunity to learn the Turkish language, and have field trips and cultural activities to assist children to assimilate better into Turkish culture and society.
+Most international schools offer students the opportunity to learn the Turkish language.
+They also have field trips and cultural activities to assist children to assimilate better into Turkish culture and society.

-Tuition at private and international schools is very expensive, so it is important to factor this into one's contract when negotiating a package for relocation to Turkey.
+Tuition at private and international schools is very expensive.
+It is important to factor this into one's contract when negotiating a package for relocation to Turkey.